lubuntu-team/manual/source/2/2.1/2.1.2/qtransmission.rst

 To sort your torrents by activity :menuselection:`View --> Sort by Activity`.
 To sort your torrents by age :menuselection:`View --> Sort by Age`.
 To sort your torrents by name :menuselection:`View --> Sort by Name`.
 To sort your torrents by Progress :menuselection:`View --> Sort by Progress`.
 To sort your torrents by Queue :menuselection:`View --> Sort by Queue`.
 To sort your torrents by ratio uploaded to downloaded :menuselection:`View --> Sort by ratio`.
 To sort your torrents by size :menuselection:`View --> Sort by Size`.
 To sort your torrents by State :menuselection:`View --> Sort by State`.
 To sort your torrents by time to finish downloading :menuselection:`View --> Sort by time left`.
 To reverse the sort order :menuselection:`View --> Reverse sort order`.

 If you want to deprioitize the speed of your torrents press the button on the bottom of transmission that looks like a turtle.
-To change the raio view on the bottom to your total changes :menuselction:`Globe button --> Total Transfer`.
+To change the raio view on the bottom to your total changes :menuselection:`Globe button --> Total Transfer`.

 How to launch
 -------------